Thunder Vision Frequently Asked Questions

 What is Thunder Vision’s required chaperone to student ratio?

 We require 1 chaperone for every 10 students.
-If your school arrives without the required chaperone-to-student ratio, your group may not have its campus tour.
+This ratio ensures all of your students are representing themselves and your school in the best way possible.
 Chaperones and teachers will be required to wear a chaperone badge for easy visibility for our student staff members which will be collected prior to departure.
-This ratio prevents misbehavior and ensures all of your students are representing themselves and your school in the best way possible.
 Students should be pre-assigned to chaperones prior to arrival at GCU’s campus.

 How does Thunder Vision define “chaperone”?